A Thrifty Black Girl’s Guide to Iceland on a Budget

 Flight from NYC to Iceland

-Traveling to Iceland on a Budget: Low-Cost and Free Things to Do in Reykjavik
+Free and Low-Cost Things to Do in Reykjavik

 My solo trip to Iceland was on a budget so I didn’t purchase any of the tours.
 All of my Reykjavik sightseeing was done alone after doing research.